inconshreveable/gonative/README.md

 to all platforms while still using the Cgo-enabled versions of the stdlib packages.
 It does this by downloading the binary distributions for each platform and copying their libraries into the proper places.
-It sets the correct access time so they don't get rebuilt.
+It sets the correct mod time so they don't get rebuilt.
 It also copies some auto-generated runtime files into the build as well. gonative does not modify any Go that you have installed and builds Go again in a separate directory (the current directory by default).